 The Most Beautiful Places in Upstate New York

-A two-hour car ride from NYC, Falling Waters Preserve in Ulster County is a small and lesser known nature preserve that’s devoid of the usual crowds that frequent popular trails.
-When here, expect to soak in the verdant environment and truly forest-bathe (shinrin-yoku, in Japanese) in its expanse of trees as far as the eye can see.
+A two-hour car ride from NYC, Falling Waters Preserve in Ulster County is a small and lesser-known nature preserve devoid of the usual crowds that frequent popular trails.
+When here, expect to soak in the verdant environment and truly forest bathe (shinrin-yoku, in Japanese) in its expanse of trees as far as the eye can see.
 When hiking the Father Charles Jorn trail, you’ll stumble across a waterfall cascading down rock ledges before walking a bit further to the coastline for a mini beach and foliage views across the Hudson River.
 The preserve has fishing available and there are historical signposts on the trail detailing the remnants of an icehouse that once stored ice blocks harvested off the Hudson for pre-refrigerator-era shipment to NYC.
-Once you’ve had your fill, drive 10 mins to the Village of Saugerties, a charming and walkable locale, for food and drink, independent shops, a historic lighthouse, and more discoveries.
+Once you’ve had your fill, drive 10 minutes to the Village of Saugerties, a charming and walkable locale, for food and drink, independent shops, a historic lighthouse, and more discoveries.
+The preserve is open and free year-round.

 Amazing Airbnb nearby: Glasco Woodstock